Martin Cross

-Martin Patrick Cross (born 19 July 1957) is a male retired British oarsman, and current teacher.
+Martin Patrick Cross (born 19 July 1957) is a British retired oarsman, and current teacher.

 Early life and education

 Born in London, Cross was educated at Cardinal Vaughan Memorial School He studied at Queen Mary, University of London, rowing for the college boat club.

 Career

 Rowing

 In 1975, Cross along with John Beattie, Robin Roberts and Ian McNuff was a crew member of the Ealing High Schools coxless fours boat coached by their history teacher David Tanner (later Sir David Tanner CBE) which won the silver medal at the World Junior Rowing Championships for Great Britain in Montreal behind East Germany and ahead of West Germany.
 The following year he was part of the coxless four that finished 10th overall after a fourth-place finish in the B final at the 1977 World Rowing Championships in Amsterdam.